Storage

 Mounting A Persistent File System

-To mount a file system on your Lambda, you need to attach your environment to a Vapor network and then create a new elastic file system (EFS) using the AWS console.
+To mount a file system on your Lambda, you need to attach a network to your environment and then create a new elastic file system (EFS) using the AWS console.
 In the EFS dashboard, you should click the “Create file system” button and choose the VPC created by your Vapor network.
 Once the file system is created, click on its name to access the configuration screen and then click on “Access Points”.
 Create an access point and specify 1001

 for the user and group of both the “POSIX user” and “Root directory creation permissions” settings.
 For the “Root directory path” configuration option, you should assign a unique name such as /{project_name}_{environment_name}